Changing organizational culture: The complete guide

 6. Make it clear how people can be involved throughout the change journey

-Implementing organizational change is a long journey, which can discourage participants.
+Implementing organizational culture change is a long journey, which can discourage participants.
 To motivate them, update them regularly.
 And be transparent about the processes, communication, decisions, and more.

 For example, tell everyone they’d continue with their normal tasks but they’d be taking on assignments regularly.
 This way, you can nudge people in the direction of change without overwhelming them.